laurilehmijoki/s3_website/README.md

 You can use the dry run mode if you are unsure what kind of effects the `push` operation would cause to your live website.

+## Migrating from v1 to v2

+Please read the [release note](/changelog.md#200) on version 2.
+It contains information on backward incompatible changes.

 ## Example configurations